Mark Hosenball: Career

 Hosenball began working for Newsweek as an investigative correspondent in November 1993.
 Here he covered a range of issues for the National Affairs department.
-He has also written a number of stories on terrorism and the September 11, 2001 attacks on the U.S., campaign finance, the Clinton-Lewinsky scandal, the death of Princess Diana, Bill and Hillary Clinton Whitewater political investigation, the crashes of EgyptAir Flight 990 and TWA flight 800, and related air safety issues.
+He has also written stories on terrorism and the September 11, 2001 attacks on the U.S., campaign finance, the Clinton-Lewinsky scandal, the death of Princess Diana, Bill and Hillary Clinton Whitewater political investigation, the crashes of EgyptAir Flight 990 and TWA flight 800, and related air safety issues.

 Prior to working for Newsweek, Hosenball worked for Dateline NBC as an investigative producer and print journalist.
 As a print journalist, he contributed to many British and American publications.

 Awards and honors

 Hosenball has won a number of awards and honors: